 TiDB Data Migration (DM) is an integrated data migration task management platform, which supports the full data migration and the incremental data replication from MySQL-compatible databases (such as MySQL, MariaDB, and Aurora MySQL) into TiDB.
-DM can help simplify the data migration process and reduce the operation cost of data migration.
+It can help to reduce the operation cost of data migration and simplify the troubleshooting process.
+When using DM for data migration, you need to perform the following operations:

 The stable versions of DM include v1.0, v2.0, and v5.3.
 It is recommended to use DM v5.3 (the latest stable version of DM) and not recommended to use v1.0 (the earliest stable version of DM).